NFL says a quarter of players will end up with brain problems

 The NFL submitted the summary of the findings of an actuarial study it had commissioned in the U.S. District Court for Eastern Pennsylvania on Friday as part of the ongoing litigation between former players and the league.

-The study by the Segal Group, based in New York City, used a database of the medical history of retired players as part of its method.
+The study by the Segal Group, based in New York City, used a database of the medical history of retired players as part of their method.

 The report appears to be the most definitive statement the NFL has yet made on the dangers of the sometimes violent sport, where players can develop concussions as they butt helmeted heads with those of other players.